-Established in 2005, the Katoomba Men's Shed is based at the Katoomba Showground in a building that has served as a light horse stables, show pavillion and trotting stables.
+Established in 2005, the Katoomba Men's Shed is based at the Katoomba Showground in a building that has served as a light horse stables, show pavilion and trotting stables.
 The men put in many hours of volunteered work to convert the stables into a functioning Men's Shed.
 Generous donations and a few strategic purchases have established a very functional workshop, a well-equipped computer laboratory and comfortable relaxation and meeting spaces.

 The objectives of our Shed are established in the Shed rules (Constitution).
 They are: